andreagorsche/tablebooking/README.md

 j. runserver and add host name to the allowed hosts in settings.py

 ### 2) Create Heroku App and Elephant SQL database
 a.
-Log in to Heroku and click button "New" and select "Create new app
+Log in to Heroku, click button "New" and select "Create new app"
 b.
-Name the new App and choose the region
+Name the new app and choose the region
 c.
 Click "Create App" button
 c.
 Login to Elephant SQL and click button "Create new instance"
 d.
 Name instance and choose region
 e.
 Go to the next step "Review" and Click "Create instance"

 ### 3) Connect Django Project with Heroko and SQL
 a.
-Copy the database Url von Elephant SQL and insert it as a
+Copy the database URL from Elephant SQL and insert it as a
     Config Var in the Heroku App and as an environmental variable in the env.py file in Gitpod
 b.
-Define the Secret Key in env.py and also add it to the Config Var in Heroku
+Define the secret key in env.py and also add it to the Config Var in Heroku
 c.
 Reference the env.py file, the database URL and secret key in the settings.py file